 I think I’ve heard all the complaints about the supposed moral evils of the Biblical God from atheists, in the way of sexual morality, attitudes towards women, slaughter of the ancient Canaanites, the supposed naive impracticality of “turning the other cheek”.
 Yes, the complaints demand a hearing.
 After a long time to ponder these challenges, I have to conclude that the Bible’s morality is supremely good, though challenging and greatly misapprehended.
 I understand that atheists would disagree with me passionately.
 But I will say this: my faith is certainly not blind, because I have been forced to think on these challenges long and hard through my life.
 I haven’t shut my eyes to the challenges, living by blind faith, but to atheists’ continual criticisms I have found answers which I find personally compelling.

 Historically, the Bible has been vindicated in so many ways for its historical basis, from the history of ancient Israel through the history of Jesus and the early church.
 The most astounding of all has to be the man Jesus Christ.
 Richard Dawkins in his book “The God Delusion” most surprisingly questioned whether Jesus Christ ever really existed.
 Dawkins is a scholar, but scholarly research doesn’t support his claim.
 Once we’ve realised Jesus did indeed exist —who was Jesus Christ really?
 What should we really make of the Biblical testimony?
-If a person should spend the time to dig down, to carefully investigate the matter, to truly be open minded and go where the evidence leads, one compelling interpretation of the data is that Jesus Christ really did come exactly as the ancient Biblical prophecies stated hundreds or thousands of years in advance; he really did die exactly as the ancient Biblical prophecies stated; he did work miracles; he did preach a moral code that was simultaneously surprising yet fully in harmony with Old Testament scriptures; he did attract the anger and jealousy of the religious leaders; he did die by crucifixion; he did rise again by the power of God after three days to satisfy God’s insistence that all sin must be accounted for.
+If a person should spend the time to dig down, to carefully investigate the matter, to truly be open minded and go where the evidence leads, one compelling interpretation of the data is that Jesus Christ really did come exactly as the ancient Biblical prophecies stated hundreds or thousands of years in advance; he really did die exactly as the ancient Biblical prophecies stated; he did work miracles; he did preach a moral code that was simultaneously surprising yet fully in harmony with Old Testament scriptures; he did attract the anger and jealousy of the religious leaders; he did die by crucifixion to rescue us from our own sin, according to God’s just insistence that all sin deserves a just penalty; he did rise again by the power of God after three days.

 I’ve given just a few reasons that I have found personally compelling for trusting in the God of the Bible.
 I expect atheists would be willing to challenge my reasons (which is fine with me).
 However, I just wanted to show the Christian faith is not blind, but has reasons.
 Atheists’ concept of “blind faith” may seem like a sensible dichotomy compared to the scientific method, but it fails to understand the real Christian concept of faith.